 What’s crazy is when the waves are right, surfers will surf off of the rocks underneath the Bridge!

-Parking can fill up, but there are spots reasonably close to the Fort.
 I visited on a Monday evening and could’ve parked right next to it had I known.
 Instead, I parked at Crissy Field and walked, another great place to view the Golden Gate Bridge.

 Crissy Field (& Beach)

 All along Crissy Field, you’ll find locals living their best lives with the glorious Golden Gate Bridge as the backdrop.
-Crissy Field is a sprawling park with a long sandy beachfront that extends from the Marina almost right up to the Bridge.
+Crissy Field is a sprawling park with a long sandy beachfront that extends from the Marina neighborhood almost right up to the Bridge.
 There are also large grassy fields where you’ll see dogs chasing after tennis balls thrown by their owners.

 It is a beautiful place to spend a sunny San Francisco day with epic views and ample space for your favorite activities.